-Investment in people is a priority for the Company, offering employees (including contractors) the opportunity to develop and learn, either within their current role or to build networks and improve collaboration.
+Investment in people is a priority for the Group, offering employees (including contractors) the opportunity to develop and learn, either within their current role or to build networks and improve collaboration.
 The Directors engage with employees in a number of ways throughout the year including via roadshows, webinars, vlogs and posts on the intranet, BAM Connect, and Yammer.
 Employee engagement is maintained through a variety of channels including recruitment and on-boarding platforms, company-wide conferences, roadshows, development programmes and local communication events.
-During COVID-19 Director and employee engagement has been retained through several channels, allowing employees the opportunity to ask questions directly and receive answers.